BadrAlioui/rockPaperScissorLizardSpok/README.md

 ### Validation

-HTML and CSS files have been validated, ensuring code quality and standards compliance.
+HTML and CSS files have been validated without significant issues.

 #### HTML Validation